 - Risk assessments are taken seriously and used to good effect to promote safety.
-Risk assessments are available for all aspects of the school's work, (such as premises and equipment, on-site activities, off-site activities, venues used, transport).
+Risk assessments are available for all aspects of the school's work, (such as premises and equipment, on-site activities, off-site activities, venues used, transport etc).
 Where relevant, risk assessments are carried out for individual pupils and supported by action plans identifying how potential risks would be managed.
-School records it's risk assessments for trips using the EVOLVE system. - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.
+All risk assessments for trips are stored electronically and are undertaken before the trip takes place.
+The Kirklees system is called EVOLVE. - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.